 Peter Jackson is also executive producing the game-to-film adaptation of Microsoft/Bungie's blockbuster title Halo, expected to hit theaters around mid-2007.
 Jackson, an avid fan of the game, has confessed to playing it regularly during breaks in filming.

-All American Speakers is a speakers bureau and booking agency providing information on booking Peter Jackson for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Peter Jackson speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Peter Jackson for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Peter Jackson speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Peter Jackson, an inspirational motivational speaker. bio for Peter Jackson agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Peter Jackson